 In the United States, amblyopia affects approximately 2 percent of all children.
-It is the most common cause of partial or total blindness in one eye (monocular blindness) in the U.S.
+It is the most common cause of partial or total blindness in one eye in the U.S.

-The term lazy eye is inaccurate because the eye is not lazy.
+The term "lazy eye" is misleading because the eye is not lazy.
 In fact, it is a developmental problem in the nerve connecting the eye to the brain, not a problem in the eye itself.

 - Symptoms of lazy eye include blurred vision and poor depth perception.

 - Lazy eye is not a problem with the eye, but the connections to the brain.